jamessynge/mcunet/README.md

 ### TODOs

-*  For demos, it is beneficial to NOT wait for DHCP to complete before being able to answer Alpaca Discovery requests.
-So, consider supporting async DHCP address allocation requests.
+*   For demos and for rapid testing of releases when there is no DHCP server, it is beneficial to NOT wait too long for DHCP to complete before using the generated link-local IP address.
+So, consider supporting async DHCP address allocation requests (a new feature in Ethernet5500).

 ## About extras/host/...